erickmaiia/intro_to_machine_learning/README.md

 - **Data Splitting:** Separating the data into training and testing sets.

-- **Cross-Validation:** Dividing the data into multiple parts and training the model multiple times, using different parts as the test set each time.

 #### Mean Absolute Error (MAE)

 A common metric used to evaluate the accuracy of a regression model.
 It measures the average magnitude of the errors between the predicted values and the actual values, without considering their direction.